Seyoooo/SMLlab2IgiJul/README.md

 ### (b) Data centric approach

 There are existing datasets with a bigger number of samples such as [this one](https://doi.org/10.35111/twqh-f096).
 There are also domain-specific datasets that might prove very useful for fine-tuning transcription for a task with very specialised language, such as medical applications (example [dataset](https://www.futurebeeai.com/dataset/monologue-speech-dataset/healthcare-scripted-speech-monologues-polish-poland)).
 Some data augmentation techniques could also be used to increase the dataset.
-This [blog](https://towardsdatascience.com/data-augmentation-for-speech-recognition-e7c607482e78) introduce some for speech recognition.
+This [blog](https://towardsdatascience.com/data-augmentation-for-speech-recognition-e7c607482e78) introduces some for speech recognition.